VenturaNotes/Knowledge/- Topics/monoid.md

 	- #question What is an example of a single object?
 	- #question What is a morphism and I need an example
 	- #question What is composition of morphisms?
 I just need an example of this category theory concept in action
-### Organize
-- A monoid is an algebraic structure because it consists of a set equipped with a binary operation that satisfies specific axioms.
-	- Axioms: The operation and the set must satisfy the following axioms
-		- Identity Element: There must exist a unique element $e$ in $M$, called the identity element, such that for every element $a$ in $M$, $a*e = e*a = a$
-	- These three components (a set, binary operation, and the satisfaction of associativity and identity axioms are precisely what define a monoid as an algebraic structure).
-		- #question Isn't there a 3rd thing though?
 ## Source[^1]
 - A semigroup that possesses an identity element, $e$.
 If $S$ is a semigroup on which there is defined a dyadic operation , then$$x^{} e=e^{} x=x$$for all elements $x$ in $S$.
 Monoids play an important role in various areas of computing, especially in the study of formal languages and parsing.
 ## Source[^2]